Hanzo55/Kathune/README.md

 ============

 1. Create the database with the schema provided (Kathune_MSSQL.sql)

+2. Add a component mapping in your respective CF/Railo/Lucee app server

+- for Lucee:

+  2a.
+Access the Server admin (not Web)

+  2b.
+Navigate to "Archives & Resources -> Component"

+  2c.
+Under "Additional Resources", add:

+  - Name: 'kathune'
+  - Resource: physical path to the root directory you checked out of github.
+  - Archive: (leave blank)

-2. Set up the following Scheduled Tasks:
+3. Set up the following Scheduled Tasks:

   a) Kathune-Fetch: http://localhost/process.cfm (every 12 min.)